tlhoang1211/Project3_BK/README.md

 ![App Screenshot](https://github.com/tlhoang1211/Project3_BK/blob/develop/public/assets/img/screenshots/img_3.png?raw=true)

 ## Installation

-The application supports authentication with Google and Facebook via [Laravel Socialite](https://laravel.com/docs/8.x/socialite), which requires the website to have an SSL certificate (runs on HTTPS, not HTTP).
+This application supports authentication via Google and Facebook using [Laravel Socialite](https://laravel.com/docs/8.x/socialite), which requires an SSL certificate for the website (running on HTTPS, not HTTP).

-To make this possible on the Windows OS, you can use [WampServer SSL Auto Config](https://github.com/custom-dev-tools/WampServer-SSL-Auto-Config).
+To enable this on Windows OS, you may use [WampServer SSL Auto Config](https://github.com/custom-dev-tools/WampServer-SSL-Auto-Config).

-Next, you can follow this [video](https://youtu.be/jIckLu1cKew?t=921) to set up Laravel Socialite with your own API key and secret.
-After generating your own key and secret, place them in.env.
-Like this:
+Next, follow this [video](https://youtu.be/jIckLu1cKew?t=921) to set up Laravel Socialite with your own API key and secret.
+After generating your own key and secret, place them in .env as shown below:

 ```bash
   GOOGLE_CLIENT_ID="xxxxxxxxxxxxxxxxxxxxxxxxxx.apps.googleusercontent.com"